Scopwick

 Scopwick is a small village and civil parish in the district of North Kesteven, Lincolnshire, England, situated 6 mi south from Lincoln.
 The population of the civil parish at the 2011 census was 815.
 The parish includes Kirkby Green, a hamlet to the east of Scopwick.
 The village main road runs parallel to a narrow stream.

-The name Scopwick comes from old English.
-Scaep was an old word for sheep and wick meant farm.
+The name “Scopwick” comes from Old English, combating scaep meaning "sheep" and wick meaning "farm".